PacktPublishing/Hands-On-Unity-2020-Game-Development/README.md

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://static.packt-cdn.com/downloads/9781838642006_ColorImages.pdf](Graphics Bundle Link).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://static.packt-cdn.com/downloads/9781838642006_ColorImages.pdf]

+(Graphics Bundle Link).

 ### Related products <Other books you may enjoy>
 * Unity Certified Programmer: Exam Guide [[Packt]](https://www.packtpub.com/game-development/unity-certified-programmer-study-guide?utm_source=github&utm_medium=repository&utm_campaign=9781838828424) [[Amazon]](https://www.amazon.com/dp/1838828427)